Toward a Physical Theory of Intelligence: Intelligence and Generalised Dissipation: The Physical Drive for Cognition

-Traditional discussions treat intelligence and entropy as opposing forces: intelligence as organisation and purpose, entropy as disorder and decay.
+Traditional discussions treat intelligence and physical decay as opposing forces: intelligence as organisation and purpose, dissipation as disorder and breakdown.
 Within the physical framework developed here, these concepts instead form a unified structure.
-Intelligence measures the efficiency with which a system converts irreversible information processing into goal-directed work, while entropy production quantifies the dissipative component of that information flow.
-The GENERIC decomposition introduced in \S\ref{sec:ReversibleDissipative} provides the natural setting for relating these quantities.
+Intelligence measures the efficiency with which a system converts irreversible information processing into goal-directed work, while generalised dissipation quantifies the strict physical cost of that computation under conservation laws.

+To understand why intelligent systems emerge and evolve in the physical universe, we must look beyond classical thermodynamics to the generalised dynamics of open, far-from-equilibrium systems constrained by the limits of physical encoding.
 Related connections between information processing, entropy production, and physical efficiency have been explored in nonequilibrium thermodynamics and the thermodynamics of computation \cite{landauer1961irreversibility,bennett1982thermodynamics,parrondo2015thermodynamics}.